The Award looks great – What do I need to do to take part?

-John Muir Award Activity can take place in a range of wild places, from what is right on your doorstep, in school grounds and back gardens, to remote and rural landscapes, and urban environments.
+John Muir Award activity can take place in a range of wild places with natural character, from what is right on your doorstep, in school grounds and back gardens, to remote and rural landscapes, and urban environments.

 Which Award level is most suitable for my group?

 There are three Levels of the John Muir Award: Discovery, Explorer and Conserver.
 These differ in terms of time commitment and responsibility.
 Progressing through to the higher levels of the Award isn’t simply doing the same activities for longer.
 For further information see our guidance on 'Considering ways to progress through John Muir Award levels'.

 You are welcome to repeat the same Award Level – maybe with a different organisation or in different places or with different people – as this provides opportunities for new and valuable experiences.

 Is there a syllabus to follow or certain activities we need to complete?

 The John Muir Award doesn’t have a set programme or syllabus to follow, but does have a simple Criteria.
 The Award is based around Four Challenges – Discover, Explore, Conserve, Share – and the activities you do to engage with the Four Challenges are up to you.

 Let us know what you are planning for your Award by sending us a Proposal Form, we will discuss this with you, share ideas and once it has been agreed and registered you are ready to get started!

 I’m a group/individual/family based outside of the UK, can I take part in the John Muir Award?

 Unfortunately not, the John Muir Award is increasing in its popularity and we are currently inundated with inspiring proposal forms.
 However, so we can continue to provide a high quality service we are currently focusing on Award activity within the UK countries only and won’t be able to accept any more international proposals at this time.
 We hope you are not too disappointed and please check back later this year in case our situation changes.
 Many thanks for your understanding.